About the CIA

 It features the hosts, known only as Dee and Walter, conversing with a wide range of special guests.
 For the most part, the hosts using only their first names adds to the aura of secrecy and mystique.

 List of Episodes – The Langley Files: A CIA Podcast

 Episode 1 – CIA Director Bill Burns Brings the Agency Out from the Shadows – In the first episode, Dee and Walter speak with the current Director of the CIA, Bill Burns.
 Burns dispels some of the common misconceptions about the Agency.
 Then, he provides general insights into the character and skills of the Agency’s workforce.
 Also, he shares share personal anecdotes about what it means to him to lead the world’s premier foreign intelligence organization.

 Length: 27 minutes and 44 seconds

-Episode 2 – CIA: 75 Years and Counting – Dee and Walter talk with two agency offers who are working to commemorate the Agency’s 75th anniversary in the second episode.
-They discuss the organization’s evolution over time, what events marked this year’s celebration, and how the CIA is learning from its past to best serve the American people.
+Episode 2 – CIA: 75 Years and Counting – Dee and Walter talk about two agency offers to work to commemorate the Agency’s 75th anniversary in the second episode.
+They discuss the organization’s evolution over time, what events marked this year’s celebration, and how the CIA is learning from its past to serve the American people best.